-If a supervisor or manager becomes aware that harassment is occurring, either from personal observation or as a result of an individual coming forward, the supervisor or manager needs to respond immediately and contact the Office of Human Resources for guidance in managing the situation.
+Since many complaints and disputes can be settled in conversation between the people involved, employees are encouraged to begin the resolution process by speaking with their immediate supervisors.
+If a supervisor or manager becomes aware that harassment and/or misconduct is occurring, either from personal observation or as a result of an individual coming forward, the supervisor or manager needs to respond immediately and contact the Office of Human Resources for guidance in managing the situation.

-- recommend appropriate options for addressing the matter ;
+- recommend appropriate options for addressing the matter

-- assist in identifying problematic behavior;
+- assist in identifying problematic behavior

-- facilitate conversations;
+- facilitate conversations

-- and, monitor agreed upon resolution process.
+- monitor agreed upon resolution process

 Formal Resolution Process - Second Step for Unresolved Issues or First Step for Egregious Issues